 What are Chinese dumplings?

-Every culture has their version of dumplings. gyoza (Japanese) Ravioli (Italian) Potstickers (Chinese) Shumai or Sui Mai (Chinese) Perogi (Polish/Ukranian).
+Every culture has its version of dumplings. gyoza (Japanese) Ravioli (Italian) Potstickers (Chinese) Shumai or Sui Mai (Chinese) Perogi (Polish/Ukrainian).

 They can be made with wonton wrappers or rice paper.
 (I suggest you use wonton wrappers for ease in prep, but homemade ones work well too.

 They can be either steamed, fried or in some cases boiled.

 The beauty of this recipe is you can assemble them ahead of time and then steam them when your guests are arriving so they are fresh and hot.
 I’ve actually even steamed them completely then did a quick re-steam to warm them up and they are beautiful too!